DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 ## Creating a Test

-To create a test, create a new .js file anywhere on your computer.
+To create a test, create a new .js or .ts file anywhere on your computer.
 This file must have a special structure: tests must be organized into fixtures.
 Thus, begin by declaring a fixture using the [fixture](../test-api/test-code-structure.md#fixtures) function.

 ```js